dart-lang/async/README.md

   [`DelegatingStreamSink`][DelegatingStreamSink].

-* The [`FutureGroup`][FutureGroup] class makes it easy to wait until a group of features that may change over time completes.
+* The [`FutureGroup`][FutureGroup] class makes it easy to wait until a group of futures that may change over time completes.

 * The [`LazyStream`][LazyStream] class allows a stream to be initialized lazily when `.listen()` is first called.